markbravo0312/Music-Player/README.md

 The App is a **free-TIme** Project, that came to, from a spurt of randomness.

-Project already comes with pre-loaded with some songs, including the greatest song of all time: **Never gonna give you up**
+Project already comes with pre-loaded with some songs :).

+Pause Functionality still to be added.